-Students are expected to read the chapters before the corresponding lecture.
+Readings for this class will be posted on Blackboard for students to access.
+Students are expected to read the assigned readings before the corresponding lecture.
 There are two reasons for this.
 First, you will have some familiarity with the material and therefore the lectures will have a lot more meaning for you.
 Second, if there is something that you didn't understand in the text you can point it out to me and I can clarify it to you.
 You will be tested over the lectures as well as the readings.
-The first thing you should read in each chapter is the visual summary located at the end of the chapter.
-Next go through the chapter noting highlighted words.
-You are responsible for the higher level concepts covered in the text, but it is impossible for you to understand these if the book is using words you don't understand!
-Use the glossary of the book and a sociological dictionary if this will help you.
 The people who read and comprehend well think and read at the same time.
-Read the questions at the end of the chapter first and then read the chapter looking for the answers as you read.
-Write in your book if it helps.
-Examples of the concepts that you can remember: What you understand, what you don't, anything to help!
+Write on your printouts if it helps.
+Think of examples of the concepts that you can remember: What you understand, what you don't, anything to help!